-“This, to me, is where the album is at its best, where his rapping and song writing are on the same level, with both aspects contributing to creating an enjoyable listening experience.”
+“This, to me, is where the album is at its best, where his rapping and song writing are on the same level, with both aspects contributing to create an enjoyable listening experience.”

 Born in the southern Italian region of Puglia, and whose stage name means ‘curly haired’ in the local Pugliese dialect, Caparezza may seem an unlikely candidate to be a rap rock artist, but he has carved out for himself a niche as Italy’s most famous rap rock musician.
 I know this may seem an overly specific superlative, but it is true, and Italian is, I imagine, quite an easy language to rap in, much like Spanish, due to the large number of rhyming words, and the already rhythmic nature of the language.
 As such, Caparezza does sound ‘authentic’, or, perhaps it’s fairer to say he’s as authentic sounding as an Italian rapper can sound.
 He’s good at what he does.
 I’ve already stated my issues with rap rock as a genre, and those aren’t completely dispelled by Caparezza’s rapping skills.
 More often than not, I don’t feel it meshes with the rest of the music, which is a problem when you’re trying to enjoy an album that is mostly rapping over rock and related styles.
 I do appreciate that this is a question of personal taste, and you may not have this problem that I had while listening, and as such, you may get far more out of it than I did.
 A ciascuno il suo, as the Italians say.